Martuni, Nagorno-Karabakh: Etymology

+The name Khojavend is of Persian origin.
 The name Martuni originates from the nom de guerre of Armenian Bolshevik revolutionary and official Alexander Miasnikian.
-The name Khojavend is of Persian origin.

 History

-Excavations in the settlement have uncovered a number of tombs dating to the Neolithic and Bronze Ages.
-Martuni is also home to several ruined medieval churches and remains of settlements, and khachkars have also been preserved.
+Excavations in the settlement have uncovered a number of tombs dating to the Neolithic and Bronze Age.
+The town is also home to several ruined medieval churches and remains of settlements, and khachkars have also been preserved.

-Martuni was founded by local Armenians as a village named Khonashen (Խոնաշեն), where shen means village and khona, depending on the source, allows different interpretations (namely, “village, dwelling” or “reservoir, well, spring”).
+The town was founded in the medieval period by local Armenians as a village named Khonashen (Խոնաշեն), where shen means village and khona, depending on the source, allows different interpretations (namely, “village, dwelling” or “reservoir, well, spring”).
+The old name of Khonashen originated from the nearby Khonashen river.
+Traditionally, the village belonged to the Melikdom of Varanda.
 In 1925, the settlement was transformed into a city and renamed Martuni.

 During the Soviet period, Martuni was the capital of the Martuni District in the Nagorno-Karabakh Autonomous Oblast.
 The population of the town, grouped into kolkhozes, largely occupied itself with raising livestock, grape growing, wheat cultivation, and gardening.

 Nagorno-Karabakh conflict

 First Nagorno-Karabakh War

 Martuni, and the district itself, became a frontline city during the latter stages of the First Nagorno-Karabakh War.
 In early February 1992, Vazgen Sargsyan, then Defence Minister of Armenia, appointed Monte Melkonian as Chief of Headquarters and assigned him to lead the defense of Martuni and the surrounding regions.
 On October 2, 1992, Armenian armed forces captured the region around Martuni.
 According to an Azerbaijani source, considerable damage was done to the infrastructure of 10 villages settled by Azerbaijanis in the region during the war.
 Melkonian remained as regional commander until he was killed in combat in June 1993.